 Dr. Tobin and Curtis Dugar, director of housing and dining services, have assessed both Aramark and non-Aramark food services at other colleges and universities this year, said Dr. Tobin.
 Studying food trends is one of the first steps toward building a new RFP, or request for proposal, she added.

 As part of the state system of procurement, ESU develops criteria for selecting a dining vendor.
 Vendors must then submit a proposal detailing how they intend to meet the university’s standards.

 Key criteria include pricing, equipment, personnel, food stations, themed meals, nutritional signage, facilities maintenance, servings and portions, hours of operation and food grade and purchasing requirements.

 According to Dr. Tobin, the selected vendor is expected to maintain the highest standards of integrity in performance of the contract.

 The vendor can’t violate Pennsylvania contracting regulations or any state and federal laws.
-In addition, nondiscrimination and sexual harassment policies must be followed.
+Nondiscrimination and sexual harassment policies must also be followed.

 An RFP committee consisting of students, faculty and staff reviews vendor proposals, but the members haven’t been identified yet.

 The selected people are required to be familiar with dining services, such as catering, special events and food court and retail operations.
 Individuals who are knowledgeable about facilities, equipment and financial submissions are also part of the committee.

 For more information on Aramark and ESU dining, visit esu.campusdish.com.